ad12/DOSMA/README.md

 # DOSMA: Deep Open-Source MRI Analysis

-This pipeline is an open-source pipeline for MRI image segmentation, registration, and quantitative analysis.
+This repository hosts an open-source pipeline for MRI image segmentation, registration, and quantitative analysis.

 The current code uses the [command line interface](https://www.computerhope.com/jargon/c/commandi.htm) for use.
 Pull requests for a GUI to command-line translation are welcome.